 The Queen Elizabeth Hospital for Children was founded after a cholera epidemic revealed the squalid living conditions of children in 19th century London.

-The hospital buildings caught action during WWII as an Emergency Military Hospital, a War Office, and even a POW camp.
+The hospital buildings caught action during World War II as an Emergency Military Hospital, a War Office, and even a Prisoner of War camp.
 Following the war, the hospital became a hub of medical research, advocating modern techniques for the treatment of children’s medical conditions.
-The hospital shut down in 1997 and its staff and research was transferred to other medical units.
+It survived decades of mergers and changes in management until in the Hackney Road site closed in 1997 when the bulk of its services transferred to The Royal London Hospital as the Queen Elizabeth Children’s Service.
+The hospital shut down in 1997 and its staff and research were transferred to other medical units.

 The buildings have since been left to ruin and like most abandoned sites have garnered a small community of paranormal explorers who obsess over the spooky aura that now pervades the buildings.